Physician Resume Example

 It's easy to overlook simple errors.
 Typos or inconsistent formatting can make your resume look sloppy.
 Always proofread, or ask a friend to check it for you.

 Don't cram in irrelevant details.
 Focus on current certifications, licenses, and clinical skills.
-You want each line to show why you're a solid emergency medicine physician.
+You want each line to show why you're a solid emergency medicine physician, and including a cover letter can further make your case.

 Leaving out key contact info is common.
 Double-check that your email and phone number are listed and up to date.
 This helps recruiters actually reach you.